 - Jonathan Ward: Prior to accepting the role of Michael Cruise, the big brother in Mac And Me, Ward was the lead in the short-lived TV show The New Adventures of Beans Baxter (1987).
 But after Mac And Me, he was reduced to small roles on TV shows and movies and gave up acting in the late 1990s.

-- Tina Caspary: The year before she accepted the role of Courtney in Mac And Me, Caspary was the original Kelly Bundy in the pilot episode for Married With Children before being replaced by Christina Applegate.
+- Tina Caspary (Katrina Caspary): The year before she accepted the role of Courtney in Mac And Me, Caspary was the original Kelly Bundy in the pilot episode for Married With Children.
+Producers replaced her with Christina Applegate before Season 1 started production.
 After her role as Courtney in Mac And Me, Caspary had a few acting roles in TV shows and the low budget thriller My Mom’s a Werewolf (1989).
 She stopped acting professionally in 1994 and now is a choreographer and has a line of activewear.

 - Christine Ebersole: The only name that you might recognize today from the Mac And Me cast is the actress who played the Mom in Mac and Me, Christine Ebersole.
 After Mac And Me, Ebersole secured featured roles in Martin Scorsese’s The Wolf of Wall Street (2013) and Ri¢hie Ri¢h (1994).
 But in the years after Mac And Me, she’s mostly focused on Broadway, where she’s won multiple Tony awards.